eqasim-org/ile-de-france/docs/cases/lyon.md

 For Lyon, a regional household travel survey (EDGT Lyon 2015) is available on request from the authorities.
 If you have the data available, you can use it in the pipeline.
 To do so, put the relevant files into `data/edgt_lyon_2015`.

+The data can be obtained either directly from the CEREMA or through the ADISP portal (http://www.progedo-adisp.fr/serie_emd.php).

+#### E.a) Data from CEREMA

-The following files should be present:
+If you get the EDGT directly from the CEREMA, the following files should be present:

 - `data/edgt_lyon_2015/EDGT-AML-2015_Total_Dessin&Dictionnaire.xls`
 - `data/edgt_lyon_2015/EDGT_AML2015_ZF_GT.DAT`